atar-axis/xpadneo/docs/TROUBLESHOOTING.md

 `misc/examples/c_hidraw`.

-### Gamepad does not connect at all, runs a reconnect loop, or immediately disconnects
+### Gamepad Does not Connect at All, Runs A Reconnect Loop, or Immediately Disconnects

 Check whether ERTM was disabled (see above).
 Also, some newer models use a different Bluetooth protocol "Bluetooth low energe" (BLE) which you may accidentally have disabled.
 Check the following settings in `/etc/bluetooth/main.conf`: